 We start with the equanimity with which we are neither attracted nor repelled, nor indifferent to anyone, to any sentient being.
 A sentient being is a being that experiences the consequences of their compulsive actions, and that means everybody, including all the insects.
 Compulsive actions are those that are based on compelling urges driven by disturbing emotions and attitudes.
 They are what build up karmic potentials and tendencies, and sentient beings are those beings that commit such actions and experience their karmic results.

-Instead of “sentient being,” I prefer the term “limited” being, because a Buddha is not a sentient being.
+Instead of “sentient being,” I prefer the term “limited being,” because a Buddha is not a sentient being.
 A limited being is someone with a limited mind and limited body, but not in the sense of being disabled or crippled with disease.
-Sentient beings are limited in what they can understand – they are not omniscient – and limited in what it can do –they cannot multiply into millions of forms, for instance.
+Sentient beings are limited in what they can understand – they are not omniscient – and limited in what they can do – they cannot multiply into millions of forms, for instance.
 They are limited by their own experiencing of karmic consequences, their own disturbing emotions and so on.
 That’s what a sentient being is.

 As limited beings that are under the influence of karmic impulses and disturbing emotions, sometimes they are friendly with us, sometimes unfriendly and sometimes indifferent to us.
 But this is always changing.
 This helps us to develop equanimity toward them because their relationship with us is always changing.
 We also saw the importance of the understanding of voidness for clearing out attraction, repulsion and indifference toward anyone.
 With those disturbing emotions curbed, we are now open to everyone.
 This levels the ground so that we can build on it positive emotions equally toward everyone.